clairejyzhang/claire.com/posts-learning/09-nyc-social.md

 &nbsp;
 ![alt text](/images/community-problem-statements.png)

-After several rounds of ideating solutions, reevaluating the problem space, and returning to users, we've currently refined the problem statement as follows:
+After several rounds of ideating solutions, reevaluating the problem space, and returning to users, we refined the problem statement as follows:

 #### Young professionals lack opportunities for spontaneous networking and making new connections due to limited availability of open facilities outside of work hours, absence of built-in communities, and a lack of awareness about available options for socializing outside of their work environment.